mrpt-ros-pkg-release/mrpt2-release/3rdparty/nanoflann/README.md

 The nanoflann port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

+### 1.9.
+Compile time definitions

+  * `NANOFLANN_FIRST_MATCH`: If defined and two points have the same distance, the one with the lowest-index will be returned first.
+Otherwise there is no particular order.
+  * `NANOFLANN_NO_THREADS`: If defined, multithreading capabilities will be disabled, so that the library can be used without linking with pthreads.
+If one tries to use multiple threads, an exception will be thrown.

 ------

 ## 2. Any help choosing the KD-tree parameters?